hats-finance/hats-contracts/docs/deposits-and-withdrawals.md

 User deposits `amount` tokens of the contract at `token` in a `vault`
 1. User first approves the token: `token.approve(vault.address, amount)`
 1. User deposits the tokens by calling: `vault.deposit(amount, receiver)`
-  1. `amount` tokens are transfered to the `vault` contract
+  1. `amount` tokens are transferred to the `vault` contract
-  1. user's `shares` balance in the vault is updated to reflect her deposit
+  1. user gets minted `shares` in the vault that reflect her deposit